TrinadhKandula/MonkeyTestingiOS/README.md

 Copyright
 ----------

-Copyright (c) 2016 Kandula, Trinadh.
+Copyright (c) 2017 TrinadhKandula.
 See LICENSE.txt for further details.